-With an annual growth rate of 31%, the global social commerce market is expected to grow to $604 billion by 2027.
-With more brands leveraging the power of e-commerce to drive revenue, it is fast becoming a critical channel for D2C brands.
+With an annual growth rate of 31%, the global social commerce market is expected to reach to $604 billion by 2027.
+With more brands leveraging the power of ecommerce to drive revenue, it is fast becoming a critical channel for D2C brands.
 How can brands ensure they remain ahead of the curve and relevant in a rapidly evolving social commerce arena?
-Check our social commerce strategies and guide for 2022.
+Check our social commerce trends and guide for 2023 Ecommerce.

 What is social commerce?

-Social commerce is an extension of e-commerce.
-Its power is based on the integration of social media into the online shopping process as another channel.
-In general, social media are understood in this context with two main uses.
+Social commerce is an extension of ecommerce.
+Its power is based on the integration of social media into the online shopping process.
+In general, social media can have two main uses.
 One, as a direct sales channel that enables and facilitates conversion.
-The other, simply to “push” the sale, as a way in which users seek information, opinions, advice, ask questions and then buy on the company’s website.
+The other, simply to “push” the sale, as a way in which users seek information, opinions, advice, ask questions and then buy in the company’s website.

 In this article we explore social media commerce and key considerations to prepare your strategy for this coming year.

 Social commerce is changing all the time and new developments are frequent, so getting started can be a daunting task.
 The race for apps to dominate social media sales is on, with all the major platforms investing heavily and trying to facilitate native social media shopping.